domschrei/mallob/README.md

 Verbosity of logging can be set with the `-v` option (as long as Mallob was compiled with the respective verbosity or higher, see `-DMALLOB_LOG_VERBOSITY` above).
 All further options of Mallob can be seen by executing Mallob with the `-h` option.
 (This also works without the `mpirun` prefix.)

-For running Mallob on distributed clusters, please also consult [the scripts and documentation from our Euro-Par 2022 software artifact](https://doi.org/10.6084/m9.figshare.20000642) as well as the user documentation of your particular cluster.
+For running Mallob on distributed clusters, please also consult [the scripts and documentation from our Euro-Par 2022 software artifact](https://doi.org/10.6084/m9.figshare.20000642), [our more recent quickstart guide for clusters](docs/clusters.md) and/or the user documentation of your particular cluster.

 ## Solve a single problem